stonepros/stone/doc/rados/operations/monitoring.rst

 It is possible to make a mute "sticky" such that the mute will remain even if the alert clears.
 For example,::

-  ceph health mute OSD_DOWN 1h --sticky   # ignore any/all down OSDs for next hour
+  stone health mute OSD_DOWN 1h --sticky   # ignore any/all down OSDs for next hour

 Most health mutes also disappear if the extent of an alert gets worse.
 For example, if there is one OSD down, and the alert is muted, the mute will disappear if one